Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \subsection{Reliability Gain in the FBL regime}

-In this subsection, we further consider the case in which $\epsilon$ is a function of $\gamma$.
-Based on this assumption, we will refine the conclusions in \RV{Theorem 5}.
-The revised results are summarized in \RV{Theorem 6}.
+In this subsection, we extend the analysis to the case where $\epsilon$ is a function of $\gamma$.
+Under this assumption, we will refine the conclusions in Theorem 5.
+The updated results are summarized in Theorem 6.

-\textbf{\RV{Theorem 6}}.
-Assume $\epsilon \in (0,0.5]$ is a function of $\gamma$ and $\lim\limits_{\gamma\to+\infty}\epsilon(\gamma)=0$. \RV{Under the assumption that $N=\Psi(\gamma)$ satisfies Theorem 3},
+\textbf{Theorem 6}.
+Assume $\epsilon \in (0,0.5]$ is a function of $\gamma$ and $\lim\limits_{\gamma\to+\infty}\epsilon(\gamma)=0$.
+Under the assumption that $N=\Psi(\gamma)$ satisfies Theorem 3,